Haeresis/SublimeAtlas/README.md

 ### Overview ###

-SublimeAtlas allow us to manage a website or HTML assets with nested Components with thanks to [NodeAtlas](http://www.lesieur.name/nodeatlas/).
+ComponentAtlas allow us to manage a website or HTML assets with nested Components with thanks to [NodeAtlas](http://www.lesieur.name/nodeatlas/).
 The website can be struct by piece of component just with modification into variation files (`.json`) in real time (no restart).

 1. Component are not include with `include('name-of-component.htm')` but placeholders of components are setted with `includeComponents('componentsPlaceholder')`.